SugarCloud Policy Guide

 - Once you confirm the traffic issue to be remedied, the temporary restriction will be lifted and traffic will be closely monitored to ensure no recurrence of the behavior

-In the event that you expect to perform a temporary action which would exceed 20 requests per second or you expect your traffic to exceed this rate on an ongoing basis, we require advance notice of the action as follows:
+In the event that you expect to perform a temporary action that would exceed 20 requests per second or you expect your traffic to exceed this rate on an ongoing basis, we require advance notice of the action as follows:

 - A case is created with the following information a minimum of 7 calendar days before the increased activity is to take place: